-Do you want to automatically drip content in your WordPress members area?
+Do you want to automatically drip content in your WordPress site?

-If you are running a WordPress membership website or selling premium content, then you may want to set up drip content instead of showing all course content right away.
+If you’re running a membership site or selling premium content, then you may want to set up drip content instead of showing all your posts, pages, and other content right away.

-In this article, we will show you how easily to add automatic drip content in your WordPress site.
+In this article, we will show you how to add automatic drip content to your WordPress website.

 Why Add Drip Content in WordPress?

-What Do You Need to Offer Drip Content in WordPress
+How to Add Automatically Drip Content in Your WordPress Site

-The first thing you need is a WordPress membership plugin that allows you to easily schedule drip content on your website.
+To start, you’ll need a WordPress membership plugin that allows you to schedule drip content on your website.

 This is where MemberPress comes in.